 In addition to these key indicators, you should consider deepening your analysis with more measurements.
 The more you know about your recipient, the better your content will perform.

-- Conversion Paths.
-Which combinations of distribution points are best for creating the desired effect and convertion on your site?
-This is particularly important for e-commerce.
+Conversion paths.
+Which combinations of distribution points are best for creating the desired effect and conversion on your site?
+This is particularly critical for e-commerce.

 It is said that about 90 per cent of all content marketing projects fail.
 This is because of the communicator’s negligence and lack of attention to detail in any of these three important steps.
 In theory they are easy to understand, but in practice it is deceptively easy to stumble.